Enhancing Trade Capacity at the Tanzania-Zambia Border

-“Empowering Women and Youth to Participate in Structured Cross-Border Grain Trade through CBTAs in ESA Regions”, and secure their buy-in.
-These visits included presenting the project’s introductory letter and fact sheets to officers in charge of key departments, followed by brief discussions on the challenges and gaps in cross-border trade.
+As part of our current project, AGMARK conducted courtesy visits to relevant government agencies and stakeholders at key border points to introduce the project "Empowering Women and Youth to Participate in Structured Cross-Border Grain Trade through CBTAs in ESA Regions", and secure their buy-in.
+These visits included presenting the project's introductory letter and fact sheets to officers in charge of key departments, followed by brief discussions on the challenges and gaps in cross-border trade.

 AGMARK formalized partnerships by signing Memoranda of Understanding (MOUs) with CBTA-Tunduma and CBTA-Nakonde.
 These agreements outlined the roles, responsibilities, and mutual expectations for the successful implementation of the project.
 The AGMARK team also engaged with traders at the Nakonde border, focusing primarily on maize trade.